 The members of the Company's Board of Directors are suitably qualified persons having demonstrable competence and integrity, relevant business experience, financial acumen, a strategic mindset and leadership experience.
-They demonstrate a significant degree of commitment towards the Company, and devote time to prepare thoroughly for Board meetings.
+They demonstrate a significant degree of commitment towards the Company and devote time to prepare thoroughly for Board meetings.
 New Directors are provided with a detailed induction programme on being appointed to the Board.
 This includes, amongst others, a briefing on Directors' statutory duties, and an update on regulatory matters, the existing business structure, and the existing strategy with key risks and opportunities for the business.
 The Board meets at regular intervals to discuss and decide on Company / business policy and strategy, as well as to consider other Board business.
 Ahead of Board meetings, the Directors are supplied with detailed papers which highlight relevant stakeholder considerations and other factors considered relevant to the matter under consideration.
-The Board meetings.
+The Board exerts strong operational oversight by receiving detailed trading and financial presentations at quarterly Board meetings.
 Other Board meetings are often convened from time to time as and when necessary to consider and decide on operational and strategic matters.
 Board meetings are usually pre-scheduled to help Directors plan their individual schedules and facilitate their meaningful participation in Board meetings.
 Occasionally, in case of special and / or urgent business, if the need arises, the Board's decision making is sought by convening Board meetings at shorter notice, as permitted by law.